The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 • CONCLUSION

-• LIST OF USED LITERATURE
+• LIST OF REFERENCES USED

-A state-like formation is a rather complex and exceptional phenomenon of an international legal nature, still poorly studied by the domestic science of international law.
+State-like formation is a rather complex and exceptional phenomenon of an international legal nature, still poorly studied by the domestic science of international law.
 Educational literature contains very little information about this unique phenomenon, and specialized literature only touches on certain aspects of individual state-like entities.

 All this is aimed at one thing - achieving the goal of the course work outlined above.

-The cost of a unique work
+Cost of unique work

 Bibliography

-2. Treaty between the Holy See and the Kingdom of Italy [electronic resource]: February 11, 1929. // The official project of the company "Garant": "The Constitution of the Russian Federation and foreign constitutions." - Access mode: http://constitution.garant.ru/DOC_3 864 879.htm - free.
+2. Treaty between the Holy See and the Kingdom of Italy [electronic resource]: dated February 11, 1929. // Official project of the Garant company: “Constitution Russian Federation and foreign constitutions." - Access mode: http://constitution.garant.ru/DOC_3 864 879.htm - free.

-3. Peace treaty with Italy dated 02/10/1947. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Issue.
-XIII. - 1956. - S. 88−203.
+3. Peace Treaty with Italy dated February 10, 1947. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Vol. XIII. - 1956. - P. 88−203.

-4. Vienna Convention on Diplomatic Relations of 04/18/1961. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Issue.
-XXIII. - 1970. - S. 136−148.
+4. Vienna Convention on Diplomatic Relations of April 18, 1961. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Vol. XXIII. - 1970. - P. 136−148.

-5. Treaty on the Non-Proliferation of Nuclear Weapons dated July 1, 1968. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Issue.
-XXVI. - 1973. - S. 45−49.
+5. Non-Proliferation Treaty nuclear weapons dated July 1, 1968. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Vol. XXVI. - 1973. - P. 45−49.

-6. Quadripartite agreement dated 09/03/1971. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Issue.
-XXVIII. - 1974. - S. 46−55.
+6. Quadripartite agreement dated 09/03/1971. // Collection of existing treaties, agreements and conventions concluded by the USSR with foreign states. - Vol. XXVIII. - 1974. - P. 46−55.

-7. Agreement on the final settlement with respect to Germany of 12.09.1990. // Collection of international treaties of the USSR and the Russian Federation. - Issue.
-XLVII. - 1994. - S. 34−37.
+7. Agreement on the final settlement with respect to Germany dated September 12, 1990. // Collection of international treaties of the USSR and the Russian Federation. - Vol. XLVII. - 1994. - P. 34−37.

-9. Basic Law of the Vatican City State of November 26, 2000 (in German) // Official website of the Holy See. - Access mode: http://www.vatican.va/vatican_city_state/legislation/documents/ scv_doc_20 001 126_legge-fondamentale-scv_ge.html - free.
+9. Basic Law of the Vatican City State of November 26, 2000 (at German) // Official website of the Holy See. - Access mode: http://www.vatican.va/vatican_city_state/legislation/documents/ scv_doc_20 001 126_legge-fondamentale-scv_ge.html - free.

-10. On the appointment of N. Sadchikov as a representative of the Russian Federation at the Vatican and at the Sovereign Order of Malta concurrently: Decree of the President of the Russian Federation dated August 26, 2005 No. 989. // Collection of Legislation of the Russian Federation. - 2005. - No. 35. - Art.
+10. On the appointment of Sadchikov N.I. as a representative of the Russian Federation to the Vatican and to the Sovereign Order of Malta on a part-time basis: Decree of the President of the Russian Federation of August 26, 2005 No. 989. // Collection of legislation of the Russian Federation. - 2005. - No. 35. - Art.
 3602.

-11. History of domestic state and law.
+11. Story domestic state and rights.
 Part 1. / Ed.
-Chistyakova O. I. - M., Yurist, 2007. - 477 p.
+Chistyakova O.I. - M., Yurist, 2007. - 477 p.

 12. Kalamkaryan R. A. International law: textbook. / R. A. Kalamkaryan, Yu.
 I. Migachev - M.: Eksmo, 2004. - 688 p.

-13. Constitutions of the bourgeois countries.
+13. Constitutions of bourgeois countries.
 T.II. - M.-L.: Sotsekgiz, 1936. - 419 p.

-14. Constitutions of the states of Europe. / Ed.
+14. Constitutions of European states. / Ed.
 Okunkova L. A. - M.: Norma, 2001. - 816 p.

-15. Kurdyukov G.I.
-States in the system of international legal regulation. / G. I. Kurdyukov - Kazan: Kazan University Press, 1979. - 174 p.
+15. Kurdyukov G. I. States in the system of international legal regulation. / G. I. Kurdyukov - Kazan: Kazan University Publishing House, 1979. - 174 p.

-16. Lukashuk I.I.
-International law.
-General part: a textbook for students of law faculties and universities. / I. I. Lukashuk - M.: BEK Publishing House, 2001. - 419 p.
+16. Lukashuk I. I. International law.
+General part: textbook for students of law faculties and universities. / I. I. Lukashuk - M.: BEK Publishing House, 2001. - 419 p.

 17. Marchenko M. N. Problems of the theory of state and law: textbook. / M. N. Marchenko - M.: Prospekt, 2001. - 755 p.

-18. Matuzov N. I. Theory of Government and Rights: textbook. / N. I. Matuzov, A. V. Malko - M.: Jurist, 2005. - 540 p.
+18. Matuzov N. I. Theory of Government and Rights: textbook. / N. I. Matuzov, A. V. Malko - M.: Yurist, 2005. - 540 p.

-19. International law: a textbook for universities. / Ed.
-Ignatenko G. V., Tiunova O. I. - M., Norma, 2001. - 705 p.
+19. International law: textbook for universities. / Ed.
+Ignatenko G.V., Tiunova O.I. - M., Norma, 2001. - 705 p.

 20. International law: textbook. / Ed.
 Kolosova Yu.
-M., Krivchikova E. S. - M .: International relations, 2000. - 713 p.
+M., Krivchikova E. S. - M.: International relations, 2000. - 713 p.

 21. International public law: textbook. / Ed.
-Bekyasheva K. A. - M .: Prospect, 2007. - 784 p.
+Bekyasheva K. A. - M.: Prospekt, 2007. - 784 p.

-22. Modzhoryan L. A. Free city status. / L. A. Modzhoryan // Soviet state and law. - 1962. - No. 3. - S. 66−76;
+22. Modzhoryan L. A. Free city status. / L. A. Modzhoryan // Soviet state and law. - 1962. - No. 3. - P. 66−76;

 23. Ushakov N. A. International law: textbook. / N. A. Ushakov - M.: Yurist, 2003. - 304 p.

-24. Feldman D. I., Kurdyukov G. I. The main trends in the development of international legal personality. / D. I. Feldman, G. I. Kurdyukov - Kazan, Kazan University Press, 1974. - 124 p.
+24. Feldman D.I., Kurdyukov G.I.
+Main trends in the development of international legal personality. / D. I. Feldman, G. I. Kurdyukov - Kazan, Kazan University Publishing House, 1974. - 124 p.

-25. Chernenko S.V.
-Review of the work of Feldman D. I., Kurdyukova G. I. Main trends in the development of international legal personality. / S. V. Chernenko // Jurisprudence. - 1975. - No. 5. - S. 143−145.
+25. Chernenko S. V. Review of Feldman D's work.
+I., Kurdyukova G.I.
+Main trends in the development of international legal personality. / S. V. Chernenko // Jurisprudence. - 1975. - No. 5. - P. 143−145.

-27. Silkin B. I. Ganza: the ancient "common market" of Europe. / B. I. Silkin // Knowledge is power. - No. 1. - 1998. // Access mode: http://skola.ogreland.lv/istorija/slovo/G/g7.htm - free.
+27. Silkin B.I.
+Hansa: the ancient “common market” of Europe. / B.I.
+Silkin // Knowledge is power. - No. 1. - 1998. // Access mode: http://skola.ogreland.lv/istorija/slovo/G/g7.htm - free.

-29. Official site of the Consultant Plus company. - Access mode: http://www.consultant.ru/ - free.
+29. Official website of the company "Consultant Plus". - Access mode: http://www.consultant.ru/ - free.

 30. Official website of the Holy See (in English). - Access mode: http://www.vatican.va/phome_en.htm - free.

-31. Official website of the Sovereign Order of Malta (in English). - Access mode: http://www.orderofmalta.org/site/index.asp ?idlingua=5 - free.
+31. Official website of the Sovereign Order of Malta (in English). - Access mode: http://www.orderofmalta.org/site/index.asp?idlingua=5 - free.

-The cost of a unique work
+Cost of unique work

-The cost of a unique work
+Cost of unique work

-Fill out the form with current work
+Fill out the form with your current job

 Other jobs

-It is difficult to overestimate the importance of direct democracy, for example, V. I. Efimov rightly notes: “The essence, purpose and foundations of democratic power are determined through the people, and at the same time, the unity of all these definitions is assumed.
-The loss of one of them leads to an absolute decrease in the quality of power, its degeneration into quasi-democratic forms that cover up autocratic or oligarchic...
+The importance of direct democracy is difficult to overestimate, for example, V.I.
+Efimov rightly notes: “The essence, purpose and foundations of democratic power are determined through the people, and the unity of all these definitions is assumed.
+The loss of one of them leads to an absolute decline in the quality of power, its degeneration into quasi-democratic forms covering autocratic or oligarchic...

-The economic turnover of modern society cannot be imagined without objects of intellectual property.
-Today, the scope of their distribution is not only and not so much personal consumption, but, above all, social production.
+Economic turnover modern society impossible to imagine without objects intellectual property.
+Today, the sphere of their distribution is not only and not so much personal consumption, but, above all, social production.
 Any enterprise as a property complex includes two groups of elements: tangible and intangible.
-According to some reports, the share of intangible assets (such ...
+According to some data, the share intangible assets(that's...

 Features of the state as a subject of MP: